opencv/opencv/modules/core/doc/clustering.rst

     :param labels: Input/output integer array that stores the cluster indices for every sample.

-    :param termcrit: Flag to specify the maximum number of iterations and/or accuracy (distance the centers can move by between subsequent iterations??).
+    :param termcrit: Flag to specify the maximum number of iterations and/or the desired accuracy.
+The accuracy is specified as ``termcrit.epsilon``.
+As soon as each of the cluster centers moves by less than ``termcrit.epsilon`` on some iteration, the algorithm stops.

     :param attempts: Flag to specify how many times the algorithm is executed using different initial labelings.
 The algorithm returns the labels that yield the best compactness (see the last function parameter).